 The author is often brought in to investigate such cases, usually after months or years have passed since the bites and/or skin lesions commenced.
 Sometimes the sufferer has been informed by physicians and others in authority that their problem is purely psychological.
 In other cases they have concluded, have been told by trusted acquaintances, or have found what appears to be authoritative information on the Internet that their suffering is caused by new classes of organisms that scientists don’t yet know about.

 Though it is folly to absolutely rule out the existence of new classes of organisms we have yet to discover, it is just as foolish to ascribe to such organisms the suffering caused by bites and skin lesions of unknown etiology.
-The fact is, a multitude of possible causes of such suffering is known.
+The fact is, a multitude of possible and likely causes of such suffering is known.
 Many of those transcend simple interactions between the sufferer and the environment.
 Even if the cause is not purely psychological, it can be caused, and exacerbated, by unexpected and misinterpreted interactions between a number of natural anatomical structures within the sufferer’s body.
 The author describes those structures and their interactions later in this article.

 Delusory Parasitosis (DP) and Ekbom Syndrome (ES)…

 Beyond causes stemming from interactions with actual organisms of one kind or another, in some cases the sufferer is delusional.
 Such sufferers are victims of what researchers like Nancy Hinkle, PhD, refer to as Delusory Parasitosis.
 Originally known as “Delusions of Parasitosis,” the term was shortened to its present form by W. G. Waldron in 1962, and is today often described simply by the initials “DP” or by the medical definition known as Ekbom Syndrome (ES).
 Hinkle has more recently (2010) published a paper on “Ekbom Syndrome: The Challenge of ‘Invisible Bug’ Infestations.”